Hosea 10 — God hides an invitation inside a demolition notice

 What makes this chapter so uncomfortable is that the problem isn't failure.
 It's success. didn't drift because things went wrong — they drifted because things went right.
-And that might be the most relevant warning in this entire book.
+And that's a warning with no expiration date.

 opened with an image everyone would have recognized — a thriving, productive vine: